 Under the no-action alternative, Marine Corps units would remain in Japan and would not relocate to Guam.
-No construction, dredging, training, or operations associated with the military relocation would occur and the Marine Corps would not meet readiness and mission requirements and U.S. international treaty obligations would not be met.
+No construction, dredging, training, or operations associated with the military relocation would occur and the Marine Corps would not meet readiness, mission and international treaty obligations.
 Existing operations on Guam would continue.
 Therefore, implementation of the no-action alternative would maintain existing conditions and there would be no impacts associated with the proposed action and alternatives.
 The current level of air emissions would remain unchanged.